phoenixframework/phoenix/DD_Plug.md

 end
 ```

 Pretty simple, right?

-Any function that accept a connection and options and returns a connection can be a plug.
-This is how we used them to compose a series of transformations on our connection in Phoenix:
+This is how we use them to compose a series of transformations on our connection in Phoenix:

 ```elixir
 defmodule HelloPhoenix.MessageController do
   use HelloPhoenix.Web, :controller

   plug :put_headers, %{content_encoding: "gzip", cache_control: "max-age=3600"}
   plug :put_layout, "bare.html"
   plug :action

   ...
 end
 ```

-By abiding by the plug contract, `put_headers/2`, `put_layout/2`, and event `action/2` turn a request into our application into a series of explicit transformations.
-But, It doesn't stop at simple tranformations.
-To really see how effective Plug's design is, let's imagine a scenario where we need to apply a sieries of different conditions and redirect or halt if a pre-condition fails.
+By abiding by the plug contract, `put_headers/2`, `put_layout/2`, and even `action/2` turn an application request into a series of explicit transformations.
+It doesn't stop there.
+To really see how effective Plug's design is, let's imagine a scenario where we need to check a series of conditions and then either redirect or halt if a condition fails.
 Without plug, we would end up with something like this:

 ```elixir
 defmodule HelloPhoenix.MessageController do